Are you nearing retirement age and feeling a little anxious about what comes next?

 What is a pension & how does a pension work?

-A pension is a retirement savings plan that is typically offered by employers to their employees.
+A pension is a retirement savings plan that employers typically offer to their employees.
 The way a pension works is relatively simple: during an employee’s working years, a portion of their salary is set aside and invested in a pension fund.

 Over time, this money grows through compound interest and investment returns.